 - South-North ridge traverse D- E. Frendo – F. Woehrlè

-- Science Friction - D-, 5b, 5a obbl.
+- Science Friction D-, 5b, 5a obbl.
 200 m.
 Five pitches route - The descent from this route is done traversing right (facing in) on a ledge to join the normal route

-The great modern classic of the SW face, a long "course" developing on 12 pitches along the slabs and besides climbing a section of the summit ridge.
+The great modern classic of the SW face, a long "course" developing on 12 pitches along the slabs and besides, climbing a section of the summit ridge.
 The style is mainly technical on slabs sometimes smooth, anyhow the climb is always pleasant, on solid rock.

 Danse avec les loups report - French scale